Local Poetry Reading Series

 North Shore Writers Festival annually presented in partnership with the North Vancouver City Library, North Vancouver District Public Library, and West Vancouver Memorial Library.

-Verses Festival of Words is a fabulous annual festival featuring a diverse range of performances, workshops, Hullabaloo for youth, and the Canadian Individual P Canadian Individual Slam Championship (CIPS).
-See the line-up for April 22-30, 2022!
+Verses Festival of Words is an annual spoken word festival featuring a diverse range of performances, workshops, Hullabaloo for youth, and the Canadian Individual P Canadian Individual Slam Championship (CIPS).

 Word Vancouver: An annual free public festival in the autumn, featuring readings, panels and workshops, with other events through the year.